Streamlined Computing for Variational Inference with Higher Level Random Effects: Introduction

-After laying out the four fundamental algorithms in Section \ref{sec:matrixOnly} we then derive an additional ten algorithms, labeled Algorithms \ref{alg:twoLevelBLUP}--\ref{alg:threeLevelVMPpen}, that facilitate streamlined frequentist and variational inference for two-level and three-level linear mixed models.
-Algorithms \ref{alg:twoLevelBLUP} and \ref{alg:threeLevelBLUP} treat best linear unbiased prediction as a prelude to the closely related mean field variational Bayes analogues, which are dealt with in Algorithms \ref{alg:twoLevelMFVB} and \ref{alg:threeLevelMFVB}.
-The remaining four algorithms are concerned with streamlined factor graph fragment updates according to the variational message passing infrastructure described in Wand (2017).
-As explained there, the message passing approach has the advantage compartmentalization of variational inference algebra and code.
+After introducing the four fundamental algorithms in Section 3 and laying them out in Appendix \ref{sec:matAlgs} we then derive an additional eight algorithms, labeled Algorithms \ref{alg:twoLevelMFVB}--\ref{alg:threeLevelVMPpen}, that facilitate variational inference for two-level and three-level linear mixed models.
+The mean field variational Bayes approach is dealt with in Algorithms \ref{alg:twoLevelMFVB} and \ref{alg:threeLevelMFVB}.
+The remaining six algorithms are concerned with streamlined factor graph fragment updates according to the variational message passing infrastructure described in Wand (2017).
+As explained in Section 3.2 there, the message passing approach has the advantage compartmentalization of variational inference algebra and code.
+Once a key fragment is identified, it only has to be derived and coded once and then can be used in models of arbitrarily large size.
 The inherent complexity of streamlined variational inference for higher level random effects models is such that the current article is restricted to ordinary linear mixed models.
-Extensions such as generalized additive mixed models with higher level random effects and higher level group-specific curve models follow from Algorithms 1--4, but must be treated elsewhere.
+Extensions such as generalized additive mixed models with higher level random effects and higher level group-specific curve models follow from \ref{alg:twoLevelMFVB}--\ref{alg:threeLevelVMPpen}, but are be treated elsewhere (e.g. Menictas, Nolan, Simpson \myand Wand, 2020).
 Section \ref{sec:closing} provides further details on this matter.

 Our algorithms also build on previous work on streamlined variational inference for similar classes of models described in Lee \myand Wand (2016).
 However, Lee \myand Wand (2016) only treated the two-level case, did not employ QR decomposition enhancement and did not include any variational message passing algorithms.
 The current article is a systematic treatment of higher level random effects models beyond the common two-level case.